o4oren/Ad-Hoc-Email-Server/README.md

 * allowedDomains - An array of allowed email domains.
 These domains will be allowed by the server as RCPT TO: entries.
 This also makes the server not act as an open relay.
 Format: ["my.domain.com", "my.second-domain.com"]
 * customText - html string that will replace the default text in the landing page
 * allowAutocomplete - if set to false, will prevent auto completing users in the ui
+* jwtSecret -  the JWT secret, if using token authentication
+* jwtExpiresIn - jwt token TTL in seconds. -1 means token validation is not enforced.
+* maxAllowedApiCalls -  If using token validation, this is the amount of API calls a token is allowed to make.

 ### Docker
 * Build docker: docker build -t o4oren/ahem .